huri000/SwiftEntryKit/README.md

 ## Donations

-Donations can be made by sending Bitcoin or Ether to the following addresses.
+Donations can be made by sending either Bitcoin or Ether to the following addresses.

 | BTC | ETH |
 | :---: | :---: |